Willy-Chan/spacifier/README.md

+# This application is currently under active development and is not finished!
+As such, the application has not yet been deployed and will have bugs - be warned!
 # Spacifier
 Spacifier is a Flask application that enables users to upload images and replace the background with a photo taken from space.
-**Note: ** This application is currently under active development and is not finished!
-As such, the application has not yet been deployed and will have bugs - be warned!

 ## Overview
 Spacifier utilizes computer vision and image processing techniques to automatically detect the background in an uploaded image and replace it with a space-themed background.
 The application leverages the Flask framework to provide a user-friendly interface for uploading and processing images.